 Preveza has a few interesting events taking place, which are worth a look if you are in the area, but potentially not worth planning your trip around.

 In the last Thursday of lent, there is a women’s only carnival, where over 200 floats and 1,000 women march though the town.

-In July, there’s also the international choral festival, when choirs from around the world battling it out in venues and on the streets of Preveza, and later in the month. there’s a local folk dancing weekend across the region, with events culminating with a glorious night of dance in Preveza town.
+In July, there’s also the international choral festival, when choirs from around the world battle it out in venues and on the streets of Preveza, and later in the month there’s a local folk dancing weekend across the region, with events culminating with a glorious night of dance in Preveza town.

 Finally, in August, there is a Sardine festival for the foodies, where they do everything you can think possible with this locally caught fish – including grilling 2 tons of it and handing it out for free in the main square!